 What Dogs Are Available On The Map?

 Not all dogs are available to all participants of our MAP.
 The reason(s) for an applicant’s placement into the program will determine what dogs are available under those specific needs.
-The following category of dogs are generally not allowed in MAP.
-All dogs will be determined on a case by case basis.
+The following categories of dogs are generally not allowed in MAP.
+All dogs will be determined on a case-by-case basis.

 Puppies or dogs that are not potty trained – Generally not suitable for 1st time pet owners.